michalgrochowski/petstore-app/README.md

 - Deleting selected record
 - Displaying record details in a dialog
 - Sorting the table by every column
+- Limit records showing in the table with pagination
-- Filtering the table by "name"
+- Filtering the table by "name" property of records

 ## Installation